StatistikStadtZuerich/zueriplots/README.md

 The goal of this repository is to provide minimal code examples for [ggplot2](https://ggplot2.tidyverse.org/) graphs that conform to the corporate identity/design of the [city of Zurich](https://www.stadt-zuerich.ch/portal/de/index.html).
 Most of the required styling is done by [zueritheme](https://github.com/StatistikStadtZuerich/zueritheme), while the [zuericolors](https://github.com/StatistikStadtZuerich/zuericolors) package takes care of the colors.

-The `ssz_theme(...)` function from the `zueritheme` package takes care of most of the required styling tasks.
+The `ssz_theme(...)` function from the `zueritheme` package provides most of the styling.
 However, in order for `ggplot2` graphs to conform to the corporate design, a few manual steps are still necessary.
 These steps will be explained in the following.

-Before you can start, you have to install `zueritheme` and `zuericolors` as well as Zurich's official font `HelveticaNeueLTPro` (only available for city employees) on your own computer.
+Before you can start, you have to install `zueritheme` and `zuericolors` as well as Zurich's official font `HelveticaNeueLTPro` (only available for city employees).

 ## HelveticaNeueLTPro

-The font HelveticaNeueLTPro must first be ordered in the software center and installed on your computer.
+`HelveticaNeueLTPro` must be ordered in the software center and installed on your computer.
 The `font_import()` function from the `extrafont` package imports the font and makes it accessable for R Studio.
 Run `windwosFonts()` in order to see what fonts are available from your system.
 Finally, the font is loaded with `loadfonts(device = "win")` for Windows devices.

 ``` r
 # install.packages("extrafont")